 Introduction to lattices, graphs, Boolean algebras, and groups.
 Emphasis on topics relevant to computer science.
-Prerequisites: A grade of "C" or better in (CSC100 or CSC110) and (MAT220 or MAT221) or permission of Instructor.
+Prerequisites: A grade of C or better in MAT212, or MAT213, or MAT220, or MAT221, or permission of Department/Division Chair.

-Calculus with Analytic Geometry II Techniques of integration for both proper and improper integrals with applications to the physical and social sciences, elements of analytic geometry, and the analysis of sequences and series.
+Calculus with Analytic Geometry II

+Techniques of integration for both proper and improper integrals with applications to the physical and social sciences, elements of analytic geometry, and the analysis of sequences and series.
 Prerequisites: Grade of C or better in MAT220, or MAT221, or equivalent.
 Course Note: Student may receive credit for only one of the following: MAT230 or MAT231.